 21) Morton Muntz

-Known simply as “Muntz” Morton Muntz was a Keg man and one of Steve’s best friends.
-Although he didn’t have a large role in the series, he was always there for party episodes like when the gang goes to Palm Springs in Season 5 and trashes the Walsh house in Season 5.
-Muntz brought light-hearted comedy to the mix which contrasted the uptight demeanor of some other characters.
-He once had to cut Brandon off from drinking at Palm Springs.
+Known only as “Muntz,” Morton Muntz is a Keg man and one of Steve’s best friends.
+Although he didn’t have a large role in the series, he was always present for party episodes, including an infamous Season 5 episode in Palm Springs.
+Muntz brought light-hearted comedy to the mix, which contrasted the uptight demeanor of some other characters.

 22) Sherice Ashe